wizard97/3400_team5electricboogaloo/docs/Lab2Page.md

 #### Running Microphone and 660 Hz tone through the ADC

 After learning the to use the fft sketch, we next hooked up the microphones output to the A0 pin and did an FFT of the 660 Hz output through the microphone.
 After graphin the data, we found that we were able to get a similar graph to that of the generated signal using the function generator.
 We got a signal at the 18th bin, which was the same bin number as our function generator proving that our sound detection is correct.
+We were able to get this data by physically printing the different magnitudes in each bin of the fft output and then plotting them in excel.

 ![alt text](Lab2pics/Mic_FFT_capture.JPG)